r-devel/c-book-club/c-in-r-examples.md

 ### Switch

-Compute a "padj" value, which is 0 if the axis label should be horizontal to the axis and 1 otherwise.
+Compute a "padj" value, which is 0 if the axis label should be parallel to the axis and 0.5 if it should be perpendicular.
 (See `?par` for the definition of `las` in R;
-`side' numbers the sides of the plot from the bottom, in a clockwise direction.
+`side` numbers the sides of the plot from the bottom, in a clockwise direction.)

 ```c
 static double ComputePAdjValue(double padj, int side, int las)